 Too many people ignore those feelings, but Dr. Ambreen Zaman-Riaz decided to explore them, forever changing the direction of her life.
+She decided to fight for young women to gain their financial independence.

 She’s originally from Pakistan.
 There, she built a successful career as a cosmetic dermatologist and settled down to have a family.